ropensci/roweb3/content/blog/2026-06-16-maintainermonth/index.md

 ## Meet all 37 maintainers

+* **Alex Koiter** 🇨🇦 maintains {mbquartR}, for working with Manitoba's quarter-section land survey system in watershed and land management research.

+* **Andrea Gomez Vargas** 🇨🇴🇦🇷 maintains {ARcenso}, for accessing and analyzing Argentina's national census data in R.

+* **Austin Koontz** 🇺🇸 maintains {SymbiotaR2}, an R interface to the Symbiota platform for accessing and managing biodiversity occurrence data from natural history collections.

+* **Bilikisu Wunmi Olatunji** 🇳🇬 maintains {chartkickR}, an R wrapper for the Chartkick JavaScript library that makes it easy to create beautiful interactive charts and visualizations from R.

+* **Carolina Pradier** 🇦🇷🇨🇦 maintains {eph}, for downloading and analyzing microdata from Argentina's Permanent Household Survey, supporting labour and socioeconomic research.

+* **Daniel Vartanian** 🇧🇷 maintains {mctq}, for processing data from the Munich Chronotype Questionnaire in sleep and chronobiology research.

+* **Erick Navarro Delgado** 🇨🇦🇲🇽 maintains {RAMEN}, for identifying associations between environmental exposures and molecular outcomes in multi-omics research.

+* **Erika Siregar** 🇺🇸 maintains {rplaywright}, an R interface to Microsoft Playwright for browser automation and web testing.

+* **Ezekiel Adebayo Ogundepo** 🇳🇬 maintains {bulkreadr}, for simplifying the bulk import of multiple files into R across a range of formats.

+* **Francesca Palmeira** 🇧🇷 maintains {pcir}, for modeling species interaction data and food web structures in conservation research.

+* **Karl Broman** 🇺🇸 maintains {chromer} and {aRxiv}, for accessing chromosome data and the arXiv preprint server.

+* **Maëlle Salmon** 🇫🇷 maintains {saperlipopette}, {babelquarto}, and {babeldown}, tools for R package development, multilingual Quarto documents, and more.

+* **Marcelo S. Perlin** 🇧🇷 maintains {yfR}, for importing financial data from Yahoo Finance into R.

+* **Mark Padgham** 🇩🇪 maintains {pkgcheck}, which automates software checks for packages submitted to rOpenSci peer review.
+Mark is rOpenSci's software review lead.

+* **Mauro Loprete** 🇺🇾 maintains {metasurvey}, for processing and analyzing household survey microdata using a metadata-driven approach.

+* **Moritz Hennicke** 🇧🇪 maintains {nuts}, for working with the EU's Nomenclature of Territorial Units for Statistics, useful in regional economics and policy research.

 * **Peter Desmet** 🇧🇪 maintains {frictionless}, for working with open data standards and publishing datasets.

-* **Will Gearty** 🇺🇸 maintains {rredlist}, for accessing IUCN Red List data on threatened species.

-* **Francesca Palmeira** 🇧🇷 maintains {pcir}, for modeling species interaction data and food web structures in conservation research.

 * **Philippe Massicotte** 🇨🇦 maintains {rnaturalearth}, {rnaturalearthdata}, and {gitignore}, for working with natural earth map data and project utilities.

+* **Sam Albers** 🇨🇦 maintains {tidyhydat}, for accessing Canadian hydrometric data in a tidy format.

 * **Tad Dallas** 🇺🇸 maintains {helminthR}, for accessing the London Natural History Museum's host-parasite database.

-* **Yi-Chin Sunny Tseng** 🇨🇦 maintains {bbsTaiwan}, for accessing and analyzing data from Taiwan's Breeding Bird Survey.

-* **Austin Koontz** 🇺🇸 maintains {SymbiotaR2}, an R interface to the Symbiota platform for accessing and managing biodiversity occurrence data from natural history collections.

-* **Karl Broman** 🇺🇸 maintains {chromer} and {aRxiv}, for accessing chromosome data and the arXiv preprint server.

-* Julia Silge 🇺🇸 maintains {qualtRics}, for importing survey data from the Qualtrics platform directly into R.
+* **Julia Silge** 🇺🇸 maintains {qualtRics}, for importing survey data from the Qualtrics platform directly into R.

-* Sam Albers 🇨🇦 maintains {tidyhydat}, for accessing Canadian hydrometric data in a tidy format.

-* Will Landau 🇺🇸 maintains {targets}, a pipeline toolkit that makes data analysis in R faster and fully reproducible by tracking dependencies and only re-running what has changed.

-* Marcelo S. Perlin 🇧🇷 maintains {yfR}, for importing financial data from Yahoo Finance into R.

-* Daniel Vartanian 🇧🇷 maintains {mctq}, for processing data from the Munich Chronotype Questionnaire in sleep and chronobiology research.

-* Bilikisu Wunmi Olatunji 🇳🇬 maintains {chartkickR}, an R wrapper for the Chartkick JavaScript library that makes it easy to create beautiful interactive charts and visualizations from R.

-* Ezekiel Adebayo Ogundepo 🇳🇬 maintains {bulkreadr}, for simplifying the bulk import of multiple files into R across a range of formats.

-* Mauro Loprete 🇺🇾 maintains {metasurvey}, for processing and analyzing household survey microdata using a metadata-driven approach.

-* Andrea Gomez Vargas 🇨🇴🇦🇷 maintains {ARcenso}, for accessing and analyzing Argentina's national census data in R.

-* Carolina Pradier 🇦🇷🇨🇦 maintains {eph}, for downloading and analyzing microdata from Argentina's Permanent Household Survey, supporting labour and socioeconomic research.

-* Moritz Hennicke 🇧🇪 maintains {nuts}, for working with the EU's Nomenclature of Territorial Units for Statistics, useful in regional economics and policy research.

-* Victor Ordu 🇳🇬🇺🇸 maintains {naijR}, a package of tools and utilities for working with data about Nigeria.

 * Haydée Svab 🇧🇷 maintains {odbr}, for accessing open data about Brazil, including urban mobility, transport, and city datasets.